nicolecnolan/MicroBayesAge/README.md

     pip install tqdm
     pip install typing_extensions

-## How to Use
+## How to Use MicroBayesAge

 Clone this repo.

     git clone https://github.com/nicolecnolan/MicroBayesAge

-Change to the cloned repo folder.
+Access the cloned repo folder.

     cd MicroBayesAge

 GitHub imposes a file size limit.
 The input dataset has been split into a collection of small Python [pickle](https://docs.python.org/3/library/pickle.html) files.
-Ensure that you have approximately 23 GB of disk space available before downloading the data files using the provided command.
+Ensure that you have approximately 23 GB of disk space available before downloading the data files using the command provided below.

     python DownloadData.py